4xgames-net/warfare3025/pages/Testgame Rules v.0.1.md

 - ## Damage
 	- if the attack is successful and yields a result **equal to the defense** roll, mark one damage to armor
 	- if the attack is successful and **one result tier better than the defence**, apply damage to the structural integrity of the target unit.
 Target may resist as normal
 	- if the attack is successful and **two or more result tiers better than the defense**, the attacker may apply the damage directly to one of the target units components of the attackers choice, including srtuctural integrity but excluding the Pilot (for now).
-Note that no resistance roll is made in this case.
+If the attacker chooses to damage structural integrity, a resistance roll is made as normal.
+Other all components just receive the damage without prior roll.
 - ## Falling and prone units
 	- not right now
 - ## Setting up the game